 Assurance Review Board

-the Kantara Initiative body charged by the Kantara Initiative Board of Directors with responsibility for reviewing all submissions for Approval and for Accreditation, and for related activities and works.
+the Kantara Initiative body charged by the Kantara Initiative Executive Director with responsibility for reviewing all submissions for Approval and for Accreditation, and for related activities and works.
 Abbreviation: ARB

 Identity Assurance Work Group

 the Kantara Initiative body charged with responsibility for maintaining ( i.e., drafting, reviewing and approving) the Kantara Identity Assurance Framework’s Service Assessment Criteria, and for related activities and works.
 Abbreviation: IAWG